cl91/NeptuneOS/docs/Developer-Guide.md

 library driver will always have NEITHER IO as the IO transfer type, regardless of the flags in the device object or the IOCTL code.

+##### Variable-length structs

+We use the C99 flexible array member feature where the last array member of a variable length struct will have zero dimension.
+This differs from the Window/ReactOS convention where a variable-length struct is defined with the last array member having dimension one.
+When computing the size of the full struct, use `sizeof(STRUCT_NAME) + NumElem * ELEM_SIZE`, without subtracting one from `NumElem` as you would in Windows/ReactOS.
+An example is the `IO_RESOURCE_REQUIREMENT_LIST` structure used in the PnP driver interface.

 #### Low-level Device Drivers

 ##### Synchronization